hackerb9/vt340test/colormap/defaultcolormap.md

 ```

 Note that this mapping works somewhat like the way that text
-attributes are already inverted during blink and reverse (as above).
+attributes are already inverted during Blink and Reverse (as above).
 Both Blink and Reverse swap foreground text color 7 with background
 color 0.
 When blinking, **bold** text color 15 is switched with
 blinking-bold color 8.
-However, there is at least one exception: When
+However, this analogy is not perfect: reversed,
-reversed, bold text color 15 is swapped with background color 0.
+bold text color 15 is swapped with background color 0, not 8 as would
+be expected.

+Todo: Does the ReGIS graphics cursor invert the colors in the same way?

-### When using the default VT340 colormap
+### Inverse when using the default VT340 colormap

 One benefit of keeping the high bit is that inverting a color will not
 change the saturation when using the default colormap.
 Colors 8 to 15